StackStorm/st2docs/docs/source/reference/ha.rst

 ``st2timersengine`` is responsible for scheduling all user specified timers.
 See :ref:`timers <ref-rule-timers>` for the specifics on setting up timers via rules.
+``st2timersengine`` process needs access to both Mongo database and RabbitMQ message bus.

+You have to have exactly one active ``st2timersengine`` process running to schedule all timers.
+Having more than one active ``st2timersengine`` will result in duplicate timer events and therefore duplicate rule evaluations leading to duplicate workflows or actions.

-You have to have one active ``st2timersengine`` process running to schedule all timers.
-This is trivial to setup in Kubernetes so there is exactly one active container running ``st2timersengine`` process.
-Failover is handled natively by Kubernetes.
-In non Kubernetes deployments, external monitoring needs to setup and a new ``st2timersengine`` process needs to be spun up to address failover.
+In HA deployments, external monitoring needs to setup and a new ``st2timersengine`` process needs to be spun up to address failover.
+Losing the ``st2timersengine`` will mean no timer events will be injected into |st2| and therefore no timer rules would be evaluated.

 st2actionrunner
 ^^^^^^^^^^^^^^^